 - If the employee has the appropriate equipment, technology, and systems access for remote connectivity when working remotely.
 Employees can only use approved university software and networks.
 The university will provide computer and related equipment for a single workstation and will not be able to provide employees with duplicate equipment for remote work.
 It will become the employee's responsibility to have appropriate equipment if working remotely.

 - The need and frequency for on-site presence based on when and where the job duties are best performed.
 This may take into account, for example, the need for special equipment, lab work, face to face interaction, or a high level of confidentiality.

 The employee and supervisor are expected to discuss the details and rationale for the FWA request prior to the supervisor's final determination.
-Supervisors are required to communicate to the employee their decision to approve or deny the FWA request and the rationale for their decision.
-This decision should be made and communicated within a reasonable period of time, with ten (10) work days as a suggested timeframe.
+Supervisors will communicate to the employee their decision to approve or deny the FWA request and the rationale for their decision.
+This decision should be made and communicated within a reasonable period of time, with 10 (ten) workdays as a suggested timeframe.
 Supervisors can consider an employee's FWA request at a later date if the current timing and/or circumstances do not allow for approval of the original request.

 Employees who disagree with their supervisor's decision should contact their Human Resources Consultant to assist in reaching a resolution.
 The Human Resource Consultant's role is not as a decision maker in the process; but to advise and facilitate a potential solution.

 If an FWA request is not approved and the employee cannot reach an agreement with their supervisor, the employee will contact their HR Consultant to discuss the nature of the concern.
 HR Consultant will discuss the employee's concern with the supervisor and seek to facilitate a resolution.
 If a resolution is not achieved, the employee may request that the HR Consultant elevate the concern for resolution to the 2nd level manager.
 The 2nd level manager will review the concern and make a determination on the request and the decision will be final.